All About Korean Chopsticks

 are unique.
-There is a huge difference between chopsticks from Korean
+There is a huge difference between Korean

 whose chopsticks are primarily made of wood and bamboo, Korean

-chopsticks are made traditionally of iron and today of stainless steel.
+chopsticks were traditionally made of iron and today of stainless steel.

-Korean chop sticks are also flat, like the handle of a western fork or
+Korean chop sticks are typically flat, like the handle of a western fork or

 spoon rather than round or square like other Asian cultures.
 In